 The LDP identifies four land reclamation schemes; two of which are to be delivered in the second phase of the plan by 2016; and two in the third phase of the plan by 2021.
-The Council is in negotiation with the landowners of Llanhilleth Pit Head Baths to purchase the site and then redevelop it.
-Nevertheless, the Plan has failed to meet the 2021 outcome.
+In relation to Llanhilleth Pit Head Baths, the Council is considering options for the site via feasibility work and consultation with the community.
+The Plan has failed to meet the 2021 outcome.